Theoretical Foundations of Conformal Prediction: Properties of ECE and binned ECE

 \section{Properties of ECE and binned ECE}

 We now consider the ECE in more detail.
-In an empirical setting when we have access only to a finite amount of data, we will see that ECE is straightforward to work with if $f(X)$ takes only a finite number of values, but faces hardness results if $f(X)$ is continuously distributed.
-This arises from a connection with the hardness of distribution-free regression, and we will make this connection explicit later on in this section.
+In the distribution-free setting, we will see that ECE is straightforward to work with if $f(X)$ has a discrete distribution, but faces hardness results if $f(X)$ is continuously distributed.
+This arises from a connection with the hardness of distribution-free regression that we will describe shortly.
 These challenges make binned ECE an appealing alternative to ECE, but we will see that these two measures of miscalibration are fundamentally quite different.